mjgs/routes-builder/Readme.md

       }
     };

-  Middleware modules also export a javascript object containing functions, you can have several in one file and/or have many files.
+  Middleware modules also export a javascript object containing functions, several in one file and/or several files.

   middleware/middleware.js: